This years Econ Nobel goes to the three stooges who wrote this-

 This is the origin of the commitment problem in politics.
 To elaborate on this point, let us consider a situation where society can be governed as a dictatorship or as a democracy.

 Which society?
 Not the US.
 Not the UK.
 If you haven't had a Dictator for centuries, chances are you won't suddenly get saddled with any such thing.
-What we should be considering a situation where a society can either consist solely of Beyonce impersonators or else everybody pretends to be a cat.
+What we should be considering is a situation where a society can either consist solely of Beyonce impersonators or else everybody pretends to be a cat.

 Imagine that the dictator does not relinquish his power, but instead he promises that he will obey the rules of democracy, so that individuals can undertake the same investments as they would in democracy.

-Why not imagine that he asks everybody to impersonate Beyonce while promising that they can make the same investments and do the same jobs they would otherwise do.
+Why not imagine that he asks everybody to impersonate Beyonce while promising that they can make the same investments and do the same jobs they would otherwise do?

 This promise would not necessarily be credible.
 As long as the political system remains a dictatorship, there is no higher authority to make the dictator stick to his promise.